Iznik pottery: Imperial workshops in Istanbul

 During the first half of the 16th century underglaze painted blue-and-white ceramics were also produced in Istanbul.
 A surviving account book for 1526 that records wages paid to craftsmen employed by the Ottoman court, lists a tilemaker from Tabriz with ten assistants.
 The tilemaker was probably one of the craftsmen brought to Istanbul after Selim I had temporary captured Tabriz in 1514.
 The tile workshops were located in the Tekfur Sarayı neighbourhood of the city near the Palace of the Porphyrogenitus.
 The craftsmen are believed to have been responsible for all the tiles on the imperial buildings until the construction of the Süleymaniye Mosque in the 1550s.
 Most of the tiles were decorated with coloured glazes using the cuerda seca (dry cord) technique, but in a few cases the tiles were underglaze painted in cobalt blue and turquoise.
+The cuerda seca technique created a new way to glaze these tiles while not requiring the intense labor previous techniques had.
 These underglaze tiles were used on the revetments of the facade of the Holy Mantle Pavilion (Privy Chamber) in the grounds of the Topkapı Palace and within the mausoleum of Çoban Mustafa Pasha (d.
 1529) in Gebze.
 The most striking examples are five extremely large rectangular tiles, 1.25 m in length, that form part of the façade of the Circumcision Room (Sünnet Odası) of the Topkapı Palace.
 Although the building dates from 1641, the tiles are believed to come from an earlier structure on the same site that was erected in 1527–1528.
 These large tiles are decorated with very elaborate designs that suggests the close involvement of the court designers.

 Although there are no surviving records detailing the output of the imperial workshops, it is likely that the potters manufacturing the blue-and-white underglaze painted tiles also made other items for the court.
 The art historian Gülru Necipoğlu has suggested that an unusual gilded mosque lamp and a decorative ball that come from the Yavuz Selim Mosque should be attributed to the imperial workshop.
 The lamp and ball have underglaze inscriptional bands in cobalt blue but the mosque itself is decorated only with cuerda seca tiles.
 The number of tilemakers employed by the imperial workshops dwindled so that by 1566 only three remained.
 With the construction of the Süleymaniye Mosque, Iznik became a major center for the manufacture of underglaze tiles.